snooravi/meetups/README.md

 - **Where**: Ticketmaster
 - **When**: 7/15/17
 - **Topic**: Focus on Encryption and Decryption with Python.
 Specifically, we maximize the Log-Likihood loss function using the Metropolis Algorithm.
 Refer to decryption example folder for more.

+Seventh Meetup:

+- **Where**: Ticketmaster
+- **When**: 10/17/17
+- **Topic**: This week we talk about 3 different ensemble methods: Bagging, Boosting and Stacking.
+We discuss the benefits of ensemble methods and run through an example of Bagging using Sonar data from scratch in Python.

 I am always open to your feedback!
 Feel free to email me at with any machine learning questions or suggestions for the next meetup: sarah@opearm.com